 - Watch for fractures.
 These may be very subtle.
 Watch the video to see a Shovel Tilt test being executed.

-This video by Josh Kling demonstrates how a shovel tilt test can help illuminate layers that may have been otherwise missed.
-This is especially true for new, four-finger or fist hard snow.
+A Shovel Tilt test can help illuminate layers that may have been otherwise missed.
+This is especially true for new, four-finger, or fist hard snow.

-How to Execute a Compression Test: This is the classic test that many backcountry travelers know.
+How to Execute a Compression Snow Stability Test: The Compression test is the classic test that many backcountry travelers know.
 This test is valid for four-finger or harder (so 4F, 1F, P, K, I) snow up to 100 cm deep.
 If there is a layer in question that is 100 cm deep, you can isolate the column up to 120 cm in order to test the layer at 100.
 To execute:

 - Isolate a 30 cm by 30 cm column of snow.